llmrb/llm/README.md

 #### Schema

-We can instruct the LLM to emit a JSON object according to a schema:
+A bot that instructs the LLM to respond in JSON, and according to the given schema:

 ```ruby
 #!/usr/bin/env ruby